 Cardinal Green Buildings

-The Cardinal Green Buildings campaign was created in 2013 to advance energy reduction programs operated by the department of Sustainability and Energy Management (SEM).
-Since then, Office of Sustainability (OOS), in partnership with Facilities Energy Management (FEM) and Zone Management, has continued to develop additional opportunities for targeted energy reduction.
-Cardinal Green Buildings engages and educates our campus community in energy conservation measures that can have a significant impact on building sustainability.
-In an effort to optimize opportunities identified through the plug load inventory and other data analysis, Cardinal Green Buildings includes these targeted measures to help maximize energy conservation this fall.
-Participate in a Cardinal Green Training to learn about all the ways that you can help save.
+The Cardinal Green Buildings campaign was created in 2013 to help advance energy reduction programs operated by the department of Sustainability and Energy Management (SEM), and since then, the Office of Sustainability (OOS) has worked with partners in Facilities Energy Management (FEM) and Zone Management to develop additional opportunities for targeted energy reduction.
+The campaign engages and educates our campus community in energy conservation measures that can have a significant impact on building sustainability.
+Starting this year, the Cardinal Green Buildings campaign will be orchestrated through the new My Cardinal Green program, which tracks and rewards individual contributions to campus sustainability.

 Both building managers and individuals alike have the opportunity to complete actions via My Cardinal Green that will help to maximize energy conservation.
 All of the actions will also help to increase the energy and occupant engagement scores of the Building Sustainability Ratings, which recognize high performing buildings, identify where additional resources need to be invested, and further motivate action.

 For a specific list of actions you can take to reduce your energy footprint over the holidays, that puts the conservation savings back in your pocket, look no further than My Cardinal Green.
 You'll receive a customized list of small but impactful steps you can take to support conservation efforts (such as attending a Sustainable Office Spaces training or swapping your space heater for a free fleece), earn points toward your reward ($75), and support your building's sustainability rating.